 Sorry, all my toilet jokes are pretty shitty and this post is full of them.

-Yes, welcome fellow reader to a blog post about toilets.
+Yes, welcome fellow readers to a blog post about toilets.
 People always ask this question when they learn that I'm traveling around Australia fulltime in a van and answering the question on repeat gets old.

 Did you hear about the constipated mathematician?
 He worked it out with a pencil.

 If you are building out a van I highly recommend you invest in getting a toilet, especially if you travel with small children.
-Nothing beats the feelings of not having to do peak summer toilet runs in the heat to a smelly long drop or being able to lock up the van from the inside at night and enabling your kids to self-service instead of waking you up.
+Nothing beats the feeling of not having to do peak summer toilet runs in the heat to a smelly long drop or being able to lock up the van from the inside at night and enabling your kids to self-service instead of waking you up.

 I have a cat litter box for humans and you should choose this path if you are building out your own van.
 There's a gear stick on the side and it's as fun as changing gears in a car with a manual transmission.
 If miss 3 can do it then so can you!